KmolYuan/Pyslvs-UI/docs/index.md

 ### Windows and MacOS Platform

-Here's some command line options for Pyslvs executable `pyslvs` or `pyslvs.exe`.
+Here's some command line options for Pyslvs executable.

+For convenience, the file name of distributions can rename as `pyslvs.exe`, `pyslvs.app` or `pyslvs.AppImage`, the suffix is depended on your platform.

 ```bash
 # Open GUI directly